-The delusion that spiritual practice will lead to more and more pleasurable or “good” experiences and fewer painful or “bad” experiences misses the point completely.
-The point is Love and non attachment in the midst of whatever happens.
+The delusion that spiritual practice will lead to more and more pleasurable or “good” experiences and fewer and fewer painful or “bad” experiences misses the point completely.
+The point is to know our true nature.

 The Guru’s instructive shining of a light is taken for cruelty by the shrunken self.